Is Your Family Getting Enough Sleep?

 - Talk to your school-aged child about healthy sleep habits and why they are important.

-- Continue to enforce consistent sleep schedules and bedtime routines even on the weekends.
+- Enforce consistent sleep schedules and bedtime routines, even on weekends.

 - Make your child's bedroom the best environment for sleep – dark, cool and quiet.

-- Do not allow your child to have a TV or computer in the bedroom.
+- Avoid having a TV or computer in your child's bedroom.

-- Keep your child's schedule balanced.
-Never let involvement in too many activities take the place of sleep.
+- Balance your child's schedule.
+Never let activities take the place of sleep.